-The Port Error Disabled page displays the information about ports that have had their connection status disabled, for reasons such as link down status.
+The Port Error Disabled page displays the information about ports that have had their connection status disabled, for reasons such as STP loopback detection or link down status.

 Figure 5.21 - System > Port Configuration > Port Error Disabled

 Port: Displays the port that has been error disabled.